d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

         return [self.idx_to_token[index] for index in indices]
 ```

-We [**construct a vocabulary**] using the time machine dataset as the corpus.
+We can now construct the vocabulary for our dataset,
+using it to convert each text line
-Then we can convert a text line into a list of numerical indices, and also convert them back into tokens.
+from a list of tokens into a list of indices.
+Note that we have not lost any information
+and can easily convert our dataset
+back to its original (string) representation.

 ```{.python .input}
 #@tab all